Vanderbilt Avenue station (BMT Myrtle Avenue Line)

-The Vanderbilt Avenue station was a station on the now-demolished BMT Myrtle Avenue Line and BMT Lexington Avenue Line in Brooklyn, New York City.
+The Vanderbilt Avenue station was a station on the now-demolished BMT Myrtle Avenue Line in Brooklyn, New York City.
 It had two tracks and one island platform.
 It closed on October 4, 1969, along with the rest of the elevated structure, after a fire.
 The next stop to the north was Washington Avenue, and to the south was Navy Street.